momentum-morehouse/immersive-curriculum/w1/exercises/d1--bears/README.md

 The resources folder contains page content for the site.

-The assets folder includes screenshots of the completed pages.
-These are not intended to be used as site content!
-Your goal is to make your site look like those screenshots.
+These screenshots show how your finished site should look:
+(images linked on Glitch)

-### _Instructor Notes_
+## _Instructor Notes_

-Files are on glitch here https://bears-in-my-html.glitch.me
+Files are on glitch here https://glitch.com/edit/#!/bears-in-my-html

 Ask students to remix this project.